 ● Provides necessary funding for implementing these evidence-based practices as a whole school endeavor.

 ● Safeguards the efforts for a long-term implementation until quality is attained by protecting schools from other trends.

 ● Supports the school(s) with specialist coaching, supplies, implementation checks, and positive messaging.

 These components and strategies stem from The Bilingual Cooperative Learning and Composition (BCIRC) program which was developed and tested in a five-year grant from the U.S. Department of Education’s Institute for Education Sciences at Johns Hopkins University.
-We tested existing theories and practices and put together a model that integrated vocabulary, reading, and writing and an effective professional development program to ensure transfer from training.
+We tested existing theories and practices and put together a model that integrated vocabulary, reading and writing and an effective professional development program to ensure transfer from training.
 We then conducted empirical testing in experimental and control schools of both the English version (BCIRC) and the Spanish version Acelerando la comprensión en español: Lectura, escritura y razonamiento académico (ACE-LERA) models in dual language schools.
+This evidence-based DL model is the only DL model in the What Works Clearinghouse.
 The central focus and goals were to develop advanced literacy for ELs and all students in their classrooms in two languages.
 Students in BCIRC outperformed the students in the districts’ other language programs.
 BCIRC became the foundation for the secondary model called Expediting Comprehension for English Language Learners (ExC-ELL).
 These are the key components of all these models that created success for students, teachers, and the schools that became exemplary.

 With a new National Professional Development grant from the U.S.D.O.E.’s Office of English Language Acquisition (OELA), we continue to implement and study these programs in secondary schools.
 Soon we will be able to share more effective evidence-based practices.